Samsung/Tizen.CircularUI/doc/guide/CircleScrollView.md

 # CircleScrollView

 `CircleScrollView` can be used to ensure that larger views display well on smaller wearable devices.
-It is extension of [Xamarin.Forms.ScrollView](https://developer.xamarin.com/api/type/Xamarin.Forms.ScrollView/).
+It is an extension of [Xamarin.Forms.ScrollView](https://developer.xamarin.com/api/type/Xamarin.Forms.ScrollView/).
 Same as [Xamarin.Forms.ScrollView](https://developer.xamarin.com/api/type/Xamarin.Forms.ScrollView/), Scroller is rendered to [CircleSurface](https://developer.tizen.org/development/guides/native-application/user-interface/efl/ui-components/wearable-ui-components/circle-surface) and scrolling is possible with [Bezel interaction](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
-In order to receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryFocusObject` property of [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
+In order to receive [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryFocusObject` property of [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage).

 |![Horizontal](data/CircleScrollView_Horizontal.png)|![Vertical](data/CircleScrollView_Vertical.png)|
 |:-----------------------------------------------:|:-----------------------------------------------:|
 |                      Horizontal                 |                    Vertical                     |

-**WARNNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contain these Control.
-If other `page` contains these control.
-It may cause exception or control can not be displayed.**
+**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contain these Control.
+If other `pages` contain these control.
+It may cause exception or control cannot be displayed.**

 ## Adding CircleScrollView at CirclePage

 You can set `CircleScrollView` at [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
 If you'd like to know how to add [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
-The following XAML code show [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleScrollView`.
+The following XAML code shows [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleScrollView`.
-`RotaryFocusTargetName` attribute sets the current focused control that is handled by rotating and display the focused control's circle object.
+`RotaryFocusTargetName` attribute sets the currently focused control that is handled by rotating and display the focused control's circle object.
-If you don't set this property, control can't receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
+If you don't set this property, control can't receive [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
 The orientation of the scroller depends on the setting of the `Orientation` value.

 In the example below, we set the `Orientation` of the `CircleScrollView` to `Horizontal` and place it in the `StackLayout` to contain many images.